 - The second winter after planting, prune new stems that are weak or growing parallel to the ground.

-- Red and white currants can be trained to as a standard, cordon or fan.
+- Red and white currants can be trained as a standard, cordon, or fan.

 - Red and white currants can be propagated by hardwood cuttings and tip layering.
 Black currants can be propagated by hardwood cuttings, tip layering, and mound layering.

-- Hardwood cutting propagation: take a hardwood cutting in fall; strip the cutting of all but the newest leaves and root in organic potting mix; rooting can take up to a year.
+- Hardwood cutting propagation: take a hardwood cutting in the fall; strip the cutting of all but the newest leaves and root in an organic potting mix; rooting can take up to a year.